Faith. Service. Law.

 I have been largely sympathetic to Hegseth’s diagnosis, and I am willing to give him more benefit of the doubt than most of his critics.
 But I want to be honest about where I think he has erred.

 Hegseth is right that officer inflation is a real and well-documented problem.
-The numbers are striking: during World War II, with roughly 12 million troops in uniform, the United States military had approximately 2,000 general and flag officers.
-Today, with a force of approximately 2.1 million, we have 44 four-star generals and admirals.
-As the Project on Government Oversight has documented, between 1965 and 2018, the number of four-star billets increased by 114 percent and three-star billets by 149 percent, even as the overall force contracted significantly.
-This costs taxpayers an estimated $95 million annually and, more importantly, creates a top-heavy bureaucratic structure that degrades rather than enhances military effectiveness.
+The numbers are striking: during World War II, with roughly 12 million troops in uniform, the United States military had over 2,000 general and flag officers—a ratio of roughly one general or admiral for every 6,000 troops.
+Today, with a force of approximately 1.3 million active duty, we have roughly 900 general and flag officers—about one for every 1,400 troops.
+The brass-to-boots ratio has roughly quadrupled.
+As the Project on Government Oversight has documented, the number of senior officer billets has grown substantially even as the overall force contracted significantly.
+POGO estimated that converting roughly 9,500 excess officer positions to civilian equivalents could save taxpayers $95 million annually—and, more importantly, the top-heavy bureaucratic structure degrades rather than enhances military effectiveness.

-Hegseth’s instinct to address this — his directive to cut 20 percent of four-star billets — reflects a real problem that the military establishment has been unwilling to fix on its own.
-As Hegseth put it: “We won World War II with seven four-star generals.
-Today we have 44.”
+Hegseth’s instinct to address this—his directive to cut 20 percent of four-star billets—reflects a real problem that the military establishment has been unwilling to fix on its own.
+As Hegseth put it at his confirmation hearing: “We won World War II with seven four-star generals.
+Today we have 44.”1

 But the TJAG billets were the wrong place to start.

-Now, the statutory grade specifications for TJAG positions were repealed in Section 502 of the FY2017 NDAA — a change that preceded Hegseth and that technically gave the executive branch discretion to appoint TJAGs at lower grades without further legislation.
+Now, the statutory grade specifications for TJAG positions were repealed in Section 502 of the FY2017 NDAA—a change that preceded Hegseth and that technically gave the executive branch discretion to appoint TJAGs at lower grades without further legislation.
 So Hegseth’s action was not illegal in the way some of his critics have suggested.
 But legal permissibility and policy wisdom are different questions.
 The fact that Congress removed the statutory mandate does not mean the policy judgment behind the original elevation was wrong.
 I think it was right.
-And I think a Secretary of Defense who genuinely cared about receiving good legal advice — rather than compliant legal advice — would want his senior lawyers in the room, not against the wall.
+And a Secretary of Defense who wants good legal advice—not just compliant legal advice—should want his senior lawyers in the room, not against the wall.

 The post-Abu Ghraib history demonstrates precisely what happens when military lawyers are excluded from senior national security deliberations.
 The result was not cleaner, faster decision-making.
 The result was the systematic authorization of enhanced interrogation techniques and the catastrophic damage to American moral authority that followed.
 The three-star rank was, at least in significant part, Congress’s response to that failure.
-Reversing it, regardless of the technical legal authority to do so, sends a signal that is difficult to interpret charitably.
+Reversing it, regardless of the technical legal authority to do so, sends a troubling signal about the role this administration envisions for military lawyers.

 I will say this: appointing a Marine as Navy TJAG was a good call.
 It signals something real about the kind of warrior-lawyer culture Hegseth claims to want.
 But the rank reduction undercuts the message.
 You cannot say you want lawyers who are present for the hard decisions and then structurally ensure they are not in the room when those decisions get made.
 The general inflation problem is real and deserves a serious solution.
 TJAG billets are not that solution.